A Quick Guide to Formatting the References Page in APA 7 Style

 Beginner's Guide to APA Citations

 If you're new to APA Style, learning how to cite your sources can feel overwhelming – but it doesn't have to be.
-This guide breaks down when and how to use in-text citations in APA format, with clear examples and tips to help you avoid plagiarism and cite like a pro.

 Prove Your Paper is Yours: Using PERRLA’s Version History